usnistgov/embedded3DPvids/README.md

 ### Experiments

-Use the GUI at https://github.com/usnistgov/ShopbotPyQt/ to generate files (examples in parentheses) during printing.
+Use the GUI at https://github.com/usnistgov/ShopbotPyQt/ to generate files (examples in parentheses) during printing of single lines.
 For each print, the GUI exports:

 - a video of the printing process from a color Basler camera (`disturbUnder_2_0.500_Basler camera_I_PDMSS7.5_S_3.50_230920_110040_0.avi`)
 - a table of pressure over time (`disturbUnder_2_0.500_time_I_PDMSS7.5_S_3.50_230920_110040_0.csv`)